FrancesCoronel/personal-website-v3/content/podcast/_index.md

   - /podcast-series/
 ---

+## Tech Queens is the first and only podcast that focuses solely on the stories and advice shared by women of color in tech.

 ## 💭 Why start this podcast?

 So after listening to a lot of tech podcasts and not hearing enough people like me talking, I decided to just start my own instead of complaining about it!